Summoner Basic Guide

 Abilities in the Opener

 Energy Drain has a one minute cooldown and will generally be weaved early in the opener to reduce the risk of losing a use due to kill times or boss phasing.
-In addition to doing a bit of damage (200 potency), this ability gives us two charges of Fester, and one charge of Ruin IV.
+In addition to doing a bit of damage (200 potency), this ability gives us two charges of Necrotize, and one charge of Ruin IV.
 The AoE equivalent for three or more targets is Energy Siphon.

-Fester is a flexible oGCD ability with two charges per Energy Drain usage.
+Necrotize is a flexible oGCD ability with two charges per Energy Drain usage.
 This ability should always be used in raid buffs where possible.
 The AoE equivalent for three or more targets is Painflare.

 Primal Phases